DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 *Please note, *Full path of the project configuration file* will be referenced as ``config_path`` throughout this protocol.

+You can also use annotated data from singe-animal projects, by converting those files.
+There are docs for this: [convert single to multianimal annotation data](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/convert_maDLC.md)

 ### Configure the Project:

 - open the **config.yaml** file (in a text editor (like atom, gedit, vim etc.)), which can be found in the subfolder created when you set your project name, to change parameters and identify label names!
 This is a crucial step.